QR3.1.2 Particle or Wave?

 Figure 3.1. a.
 Huygen’s wave front. b.
 Newton’s corpuscles

-The question of whether light is a wave or particles has a long history.
-In the seventeenth century Huygens noted that light beams at right angles pass right through each other like waves while arrow-like particles should collide.
-He concluded that light was an expanding wave front that spreads in all directions, with each strike point the center of a new little wavelet.
-If the wavelets interfere as they spread, the trough of one wave will cancel the crest of another to give a forward moving envelope that at a distance from the source acts like a ray of light (Figure 3.1a).
-Huygen’s Principle that each wave front point is a new wavelet source spreading in all directions explained reflection, refraction and diffraction.
+The question of whether light is a particle or a wave has a long history.
+In the seventeenth century Huygens observed that light beams at right angles pass through each other like waves, while arrow-like particles would collide.
+He deduced that light is a wave front spreading in all directions with each point the origin of a new little wavelet.
+Behind the wavefront, wavelets interfere to cancel out, as the trough of one denies the crest of another, so the resulting forward moving wavefront acts like a ray of light at a distance (Figure 3.1a).
+Huygen’s Principle, that each point of the light wavefront is a new wavelet source, explained reflection, refraction and diffraction.
+It followed that light is a wave.

-In contrast, Newton noted that light travels in straight lines rather than bending round corners as sound waves do when we hear someone talking in the next room, so concluded that light was particle-like corpuscles that traveled in straight lines to match the optics of the day.
+In contrast, Newton observed that light travels in straight lines, rather than bending round corners as sound waves do when we hear someone talking in the next room, so he deduced that light was made of corpuscles that traveled in straight lines to match the optics of the day.
 His particle model explained only reflection and refraction (Figure 3.1b) but for some reason carried the day.
+It then followed that light consists of particles that move in straight lines.

-Two hundred years later, Maxwell, building on Faraday’s idea of a field, wrote the equations of light as an electromagnetic wave based on a mechanical model of rotating vortexes.
-The equations worked so they were quickly accepted, and this seemed to settle the matter that light was a wave.
+Two hundred years later, Maxwell, using Faraday’s idea of a field, wrote equations that described light as an electromagnetic wave, based on a mechanical model of rotating vortexes.
+The equations worked, so they were quickly accepted, and this seemed to settle the matter that light was a wave.

-Maxwell’s original equations assumed that light waves travel through a “luminiferous aetherbut the Michelson-Morley experiment then dispelled the idea that light traveled in a physical medium.
+However Maxwell’s equations assumed that light waves travel through a luminiferous ether that carries it, so the speed of light should vary according to its direction relative to that ether.
+But the Michelson-Morley experiment then showed that it didn’t, so there was no physical ether for light to travel relative to.
 Then Einstein equally convincingly argued from the photo-electric effect that light comes in particle-like packets called photons.
-The result was two theories, both of which worked to a degree.
+The result was two theories, that light was waves and that it was particles, both of which had some degree of support.

-Over centuries, the theory of light has swung from Huygens’ waves to Newton’s corpuscles to Maxwell’s waves to Einstein’s photon packets with no clear winner, so modern physics finally gave up.
-It concludes that light is wave and a particle, though no-one can explain how such a wavicle is possible.
+In the history of science, the theory of light has swung from Huygens’ waves, to Newton’s corpuscles, to Maxwell’s waves, to Einstein’s photon packets with no clear winner, so modern physics finally gave up.
+It now concludes that light is wave and a particle, though no-one can explain how that is possible.
 Three centuries after Huygens and Newton, we still don’t know whether light is a wave or a particle and the miracle of wave-particle duality essentially enshrines our ignorance.
-Physical realism could have explained light as a particle or as a wave but it can’t explain how it can be both.
+Physical realism can explain light as a particle, or as a wave, but it can’t explain how it can be both.

 Next